Certificate III in Allied Health Assistance

 The Certificate III in Allied Heath is delivered through a combination of online theory and practical work placement.
 The online theory component will be completed through our innovative learning platform, My eCampus, where all course material and assignments can be accessed at a time that suits you.
 The practical component of your studies gives you hands-on experience in a working health environment and sets you up to work confidently as an allied health assistant.
 We will assist you throughout the process of finding a suitable work placement.

-This is a Nationally Recognised course.
+The HLT33015 Certificate III in Allied Health Assistance is a Nationally Recognised course.

 You will need to be at least 16 years old.
 If you are under 18 your enrolment form will need to be signed by a parent or guardian.